Imagine a virtual venue with the pop of a branded Splash page. Now say hello to the Virtual Event Page.

 - Live Stream

 Guests will see each state depending on when they access their unique check in link known as the Virtual Event URL.
-Let's start with first state in the dropdown on the upper lefthand corner:

 A guest who clicks their Virtual Event URL early will be notified that the event hasn’t started yet.
 The Check-In (Countdown) state will display up until thirty minutes before the event start time.
 This state is locked at thirty minutes prior to the event start time to allow enough time for check in and cannot be adjusted.